codefuse-ai/MFTCoder/README.md

 ## News
-🔥🔥 [2023/10/20] [CodeFuse-QWen-14B](https://huggingface.co/codefuse-ai/CodeFuse-QWen-14B) has been released, achieving a pass@1 (greedy decoding) score of 48.8% on HumanEval, which gains 16% absolute improvement over the base model [Qwen-14b](https://huggingface.co/Qwen/Qwen-14B)
+🔥🔥 [2023/10/20] [CodeFuse-QWen-14B](https://huggingface.co/codefuse-ai/CodeFuse-QWen-14B) has been released, achieving a pass@1 (greedy decoding) score of 48.8% on HumanEval, which gains 16% absolute improvement over the base model [Qwen-14b](https://huggingface.co/Qwen/Qwen-14B).For those interested, please refer to the CodeFuse article on our WeChat official account via the provided link.(https://mp.weixin.qq.com/s/PCQPkvbvfxSPzsqjOILCDw)

 🔥🔥 [2023/09/27] [CodeFuse-StarCoder-15B](https://huggingface.co/codefuse-ai/CodeFuse-StarCoder-15B) has been released, achieving a pass@1 (greedy decoding) score of 54.9% on HumanEval.